dongrongliang/learngit/README.txt

-Git is awesome.
+Git is a distributed version control system.
-Git is free
+Git is free software.